subhamsingh07/X-O_Game/README.md

 <br />
 <br />   Its a single activity android game for local mutiplayer.
-<br />   It is a normal Tic Tac Toe game designed by me...
+<br />   It is a normal Tic Tac Toe game...
 <br />   Great Tic Tac Toe Android game..
 Clone and start playing

 <br />  Introduction about Tic Tac Toe